SRAJANSHETTY8/Bro.ai/README.md

 Full-stack AI assistant implemented with **Python backend + HTML/CSS/JS frontend (PyWebView).

-Bro.ai is a next-generation AI personal assistant designed to feel like a supportive digital friend.
 Bro.ai is an intelligent virtual personal assistant designed to act like a supportive digital friend who can talk, think, understand, create, and control your system in real time.
 It combines natural conversation, automation, AI-powered creativity, and a visually modern user interface into one seamless desktop application.
 Bro.ai listens to your voice, responds naturally, generates images, retrieves real-world information, writes content, opens and controls apps, plays music, and performs system-level actions while maintaining a friendly personality.

 ---